 - Do you enjoy drinking a good beer, like I do?
 If so, remember to drink in moderation because each beer will have the same effect of eating three or four slices of bread!

 - What about your performance in the bedroom?
 If you eat less bread, you’ll probably have a better sex life!

-- But my favorite reason to cut bread out of your diet is because the government told the world to eat a lot of bread.
-Oh by the way, as a general rule, if you always do the opposite of what the government tells you to do, you’ll be in good shape!
+- But my favorite reason to cut bread out of your diet is because the government told the world to eat a lot of bread, and we’ve all got a little bit of a rebellious streak in us, don’t we?